suhasvijayakumar/suhasvijayakumar/courses.md

 <abbr>Advanced research methods</abbr> | [lecture slides]({{site.baseurl}}/courses/2017_ARM) <br>
 Addressed second year artificial intelligence research master's students, on working in academia. <br>

+## Student supervision

+**2022**
+- Individual variation in the lateralization and exaptation of toolmaking neural circuitry for language use.
+- An investigation into the cellular connectivity of the canid prorean gyrus.

+**2021**
+- Lateralization of language and toolmaking ability.

+**2020**
+- Parcellation of the fox cerebellum based on white matter connectivity.
+- Cortico-cerebellar connectivity in domesticated foxes.

 ## Courses